james7780/jum52/driver_VS2013_SDL/Readme_Jum52_13_Win32.txt

 From the Options Menu, select joystick mode by toggling "Controller" (press left or right arrow key while on the Controller option).

-Pengo control mode is automatically activated when Pengo cart is loaded.
+"Pengo" control mode is automatically activated when Pengo cart is loaded.

 Many games do "auto-calibrating" while you play.
 Moving the joystick handle in a big circle while chanting "work dammit" usually gets it working OK.
 Also it sometimes helps if you leave the analog stick in the central position when starting a game.

 If you activate joystick mode, and the game does not control as expected, then try reloading the game.

-Only a standard 2-axis / 2-button joystick and a MS Sidewinder have been tested.
+Originally only standard 2-axis / 2-button joystick and a MS Sidewinder were supported.
+Recent support for "generic" dual analog PC controllers has been added.
+The D-PAD on the controller should also work in joystick mode.